Can you be depressed and not know it? A look into the subtlety of depression

 2. Stress: Another common reason for overlooking depression symptoms is everyday stress.
 “Pushing through” in order to reach our goals can cause us to ignore stress or sadness in favor of being “strong” or “tough.”
 However, pushing down or ignoring stress can lead to depression.
 Not everyone knows how to destress and unwind when they’re overworked, causing people to continue to bear their stress and ignore the warning signs of depression in order to keep functioning as they are.

-Logically, it might seem like feeling this way for the first time might make the symptoms more noticeable, but in fact, it can be easier to pinpoint red flag behaviors if you know what you’re looking for.
-Depression symptoms can vary and develop very slowly, so it might not be clear that these new behaviors are signs of a larger problem.
+Logically, it might seem like being depressed for the first time might make the symptoms more noticeable, but in fact, it can be easier to pinpoint red flag behaviors if you know what you’re looking for.
+Since depression symptoms can vary and develop very slowly, it might not be clear that these new behaviors are signs of a larger problem.

 It might start with negative self-talk, or evolve into a lack of joy and loss of motivation.
 Especially if work, school, or life expectations are high and you have never been diagnosed with depression, symptoms like pessimism, negativity, or exhaustion might not seem that out of the ordinary.
 They might even convince you that what you’re feeling is valid and deserved.

 However you’re feeling, it’s not your fault.
-Depression is pervasive and subtle, with symptoms that compile on themselves and make it hard to seek help.
+Depression is pervasive and can be subtle, with symptoms that compile on themselves and make it hard to seek help.

 This is why it’s so important to check in with yourself.
 It can be easy to not register how you’re feeling, especially if you’re someone who shies away from feelings like anger, frustration, or sadness.
 When everything feels like it’s falling apart, when even small things feel like too much, it can be hard to do anything beyond function, to see or feel anything beyond what’s right in front of us.